 We may earn money or products from the companies mentioned in this post.

 Going it alone takes guts, I’m not going to beat around the bush about that.
 The first time that I was traveling solo was when I was 13 years old.
-I went on a plane from NY to CA by myself.
+I went on a plane from New York to California by myself.
 It was a bit nerve-racking, especially since the flight attendant was supposed to check on me and never did.
 That’s neglect lady!
 Any who, now that I’m older I have traveled a lot more by myself, and more than just a plane ride.
-Solo travel is an experience unto itself.
+Traveling on your own is an experience unto itself.

 This past summer I went alone to Europe, for the first part of the trip anyway.
 I went to Ireland completely alone.
 I’m not going to lie, there were times before the trip that I thought it was going to be a terrible mistake.
 But what really pushed me was that it was going to be an experience.
 I could do whatever I wanted, when I wanted.
 I wouldn’t have to consult with anyone!
 Ah the freedom!
 I’m also pretty terrible about being with someone 24/7.
 Don’t get me wrong, I love people, I just don’t want you in my face 24 hours a day!
 What wound up happening in Ireland was one of my favorite experiences of my life!

 I can still remember waking them up at about 7am to go to Kilmainham Gaol.
 They thanked me later when we met the gorgeous Irish man who was our guide.
-What was really wonderful is that we made it really relaxed.
+What was especially wonderful is that it was really relaxed.
 Some days we’d go out on an adventure together, some we’d just met up for dinner.
-It was really enjoyable to share an experience like that with others.
+It was really enjoyable to share an experience like that with others with no pressure.

-The times that I was traveling solo were beneficial as well.
 Time alone allows not only for freedom, but for the opportunity to think.
 It would take me posts and posts to write about all I thought.
-The short version is it put me more in tune with what’s important to me.
+The short version is, it put me more in tune with what’s important to me.

-Solo travel can truly be wonderful.
+All in all I’d say solo travel is a rewarding experience that everyone should do at least once in their life.
+Young or old, try it if you haven’t.
 It takes nerve, but you’ll thank me later once you’ve done it!
 You won’t ever regret it!